kurlare/present_dash/index.md

 ## Linear Models and Residuals

 While the creators of Camp Data Dashboard discourage [p_hacking](https://en.wikipedia.org/wiki/Data_dredging), we have included a feature that allows for the rapid testing of basic linear models.
-The output is from the R function `lm`.
+The output is from the R function `lm`, seen here: